tensor365/qlik-capacity-monitoring-app/README.md

 ## Support policy

-These apps are provided as-is and are not supported by Qlik.
+This app is provided as-is and is not supported by Qlik.
 Over time, the APIs and metrics used by the apps may change, so it is advised to monitor each repository for updates, and to update the apps promptly when new versions are available.